nicolehao34/nicolehao34.github.io/_posts/2025-05-25-NeuroSymbolic-AI.md

     "For every x, if x is a human, then x is mortal."

-Here, Human(x) and Mortal(x) are **[predicates](https://en.wikipedia.org/wiki/Predicate_(grammar))** indicating that the object x possesses the properties of being human and being mortal, respectively.
+Here, Human(x) and Mortal(x) are predicates indicating that the object x possesses the properties of being human and being mortal, respectively.

-Now you can probably see that why using formal logic is so important in NSAI - it gives us a language that AI systems can understand to model real-world scenarios and relations.
+Now you can probably see that why using formal logic is so important in NSAI - **it gives us a language that both Humans and AI systems can understand to model real-world scenarios and relations.**

 There's more to the logics that are used in NSAI.

 Another big one is **[Description Logics (DLs)](https://en.wikipedia.org/wiki/Description_logic)**, which form the basis of ontologies and semantic web technologies.

-DLs enable systems to **model domain knowledge explicitly**, this is the **core** of reasoning about the relationships and hierarchies within data.
+DLs enable systems to **model domain knowledge explicitly**, which is the **core** of reasoning about the relationships and hierarchies within data.

-Recent advancements have focused on benchmarking [neuro-symbolic DL reasoners](https://neurosymbolic-ai-journal.com/paper/benchmarking-neuro-symbolic-description-logic-reasoners-existing-challenges-and-way-forward?utm_source=chatgpt.com) to address challenges in integrating DLs with neural networks.
+Recent research advancements have focused on benchmarking [neuro-symbolic DL reasoners](https://neurosymbolic-ai-journal.com/paper/benchmarking-neuro-symbolic-description-logic-reasoners-existing-challenges-and-way-forward?utm_source=chatgpt.com) to address challenges in integrating DLs with neural networks.

 For example, [Singh et al. (2023)](https://neurosymbolic-ai-journal.com/paper/benchmarking-neuro-symbolic-description-logic-reasoners-existing-challenges-and-way-forward?utm_source=chatgpt.com), in their paper Benchmarking Neuro-Symbolic Description Logic Reasoners: *Existing Challenges and A Way Forward*, discuss current challenges and propose ways forward for neuro-symbolic DL reasoners.